OneMoreJson/LI_CraftingMeaningfulHTML/README.md

 ## 2020 11 18 : 2000 | HTML Meta Tag Course
 Learning about meta tags inside the head of an HTML document.
 See the Notion Notes on this course for reminders.

+# LI 04 ...
+Succeeding In Web Development
+## 2020 11 20 : 1300 | Begin and Complete
+This is a class that explains all the parts of becomeing a Web Dev and what one should be able to do and provide the community.
+I need to rewatch this and take extensive notes.
+The instructor listed off a ton of resources.
+It would be easy to flail and try to do and know everything AT ONCE

+# LI 05 ...
+HTML Tables
+## 2020 11 20 : 1500 | Begin Lesson
+I started this lesson because it works well with AMU's Web Dev Intro Week 04 assignment.
+I expect I will learn more than I need for the class.
+Still, that is what I'm looking for.
+Completed.